 Consumers beware!
-Business Lawyer Fees in Fourways did you know that anybody who is interested in being a general contractor in Washington State and has the petty cash of $109.70 for a license and a bond fee of only $12,000.00, is able to work at this professional trade?
+Lawyer Fees For Buying A Business in Pretoria did you know that anybody who is interested in being a general contractor in Washington State and has the petty cash of $109.70 for a license and a bond fee of only $12,000.00, is able to work at this professional trade?
 A specialty contractor’s bond is only $6,000.00.
 No knowledge or testing required.
 Rip-offs are welcome.

 This means Joe Blow, without any experience–or at best, minimal knowledge, may be hired to build your house.
 Then Mr. Blow will turn around and hire incompetent sub-contractor’s or specialty sub-contractors, breach the contract, file bankruptcy, be forgiven in court for the debts they owe at the homeowner’s expense and cause numerous liens on their property.

 Then these wannabe contractors are able to recycle their crime and start another business under another name, over and over again.
 Law Firm Jobs Near Me guess what?
 It’s all legal in Washington State and they know this.
 This careless practice and fraudulent crime against homeowners and taxpayers are not tolerable in such states as California and Florida.
 This is another reason that there is so much construction going on in the State of Washington.
 It’s easy-pickings for contractor criminals.

 The National Association of Consumer Bankruptcy Attorneys - Things You Should Know